Shaaali/identity-apps/docs/guides/conditional-auth/new-device-based-template.md

 ## Scenario

 If the customer uses a new device or a new browser to sign in to the application, the user is prompted with a second authentication step.
 An email is also sent to the customer with details of the sign-in attempt.
-The new device or browser is identified by a cookie, therefore, once the cookie expires (this expiry time is specified in the authentication script), the same browser or device is considered as a new device.
+The new device or browser is identified by a cookie.
+Therefore, once the cookie expires (this expiry time is specified in the authentication script), the same browser or device is considered as a new device.

 ## Prerequisites